 Health Benefits of Starting to Exercise Again

 You might be particularly interested in that last point.
-It might seem counterintuitive - how can exerting energy actually give you energy?
+It might seem counterintuitive.
+After all, how can exerting energy actually give you energy?

-According to the Mayo Clinic, it’s because regular exercise promotes blood and oxygen flow throughout your body and helps your cardiovascular system work efficiently.
-That means it will begin to take you less effort to do daily tasks.
+According to the Mayo Clinic, it’s because regular exercise promotes blood and oxygen flow throughout your body, which helps your cardiovascular system work more efficiently.
+Over time, with regular exercise, everyday tasks will take less effort because your body is performing them with greater ease.

 Physical Activity Guidelines for Older Adults

-The U.S. Department of Health and Human Services has created updated guidelines for weekly physical activity.
-All adults should aim for 150-300 minutes of moderate physical activity or 75-150 minutes of vigorous physical activity each week.
-You should also incorporate balance and strength training into your workouts.
+The U.S. Department of Health and Human Services has updated their guidelines for weekly physical activity.
+To achieve the maximum health benefits, adults should aim for 150-300 minutes of moderate physical activity or 75-150 minutes of vigorous physical activity each week.
+You should also incorporate balance and strength training into your workouts at least twice a week.

 Finally, the guidelines call for less time sitting and more time moving throughout the day.